 Take care while visiting this area, because pockets of cryptobiotic soil exists in this region.
 Watch your step, especially in the flat areas frequented by bighorn sheep.
 Please use slickrock, rocks, riverbanks and sandy washes when visiting this area.

-If you use the high water variation (see the main route page), using an inner tube or life jacket/floatation will increase the season to include May through mid-August, but make sure you are a strong swimmer.
+You can visit the lower part of the canyon (which the closure doesn't affect) using an inner tube or life jacket/floatation will increase the season to include May through mid-August, but make sure you are a strong swimmer.
 The river is very cold in May and June, so a wetsuit would be standard equipment for the swim.

 If you have access to a raft, you may work out a trip via raft.
-This would be the best way to go, but you have to get a permit in advance.
+This would be the best way to see the lower part of the canyon, but you have to get a permit in advance.

 See the weather charts below for a general idea on the climate.
 These are just averages however, as in Spring or Fall you can either roast or freeze, often on the same day!